 Kimcha D’pischa is an Aramaic term that means flour for Passover.
 Another term for it is money for wheat, maot chitim and this is how the Jerusalem Talmud calls it.
-It’s name for the ancient Jewish custom of providing the needy with money or food for the Passover holiday.
+Simply put it’s the ancient Jewish custom of providing the needy with money or food for the Passover holiday.

-In the past, every Jewish community collected charity during the month between Purim and Pesach.
-They distributed the funds to the needy before Pesach.
+In the past, every Jewish community collected charity between Purim and Pesach and they distributed the funds to the needy before Pesach.
 This beautiful practice of making sure that poor Jews have food and clothing on Yom Tov is still kept by Jews throughout the world.

 Working single mothers in Israel are among the poorest in Israel.
 They cannot afford the extra expenses of buying food and clothing for Passover.
-Overtaxed all year long providing their children with physical, emotional and spiritual needs single-handedly, and they don’t have the time or resources to find the additional urgent funds.
-Without it they and their children will go hungry and unclothed on Passover.
+Overtaxed all year long providing their children with their physical, emotional and spiritual needs singlehandedly, they don’t have the extra time or resources to find the additional urgent funds.
+Without the money, they and their children will go hungry and unclothed on Passover.

 It’s our obligation to make sure that there is not a member of the Jewish nation who is hungry on Passover.
 Otherwise, how can we say “Let those who are hungry come and eat” at the Passover seder?